ecoop2021/ecoop2021/README.md

 # Type-Directed Operational Semantics for Gradual Typing (artifact)

+Abstract

+This artifact contains the Coq formulation of \B, \Bg and \Br associated with the paper "Type-Directed Operational Semantics for Gradual Typing".
+This document explains how to run the Coq formulations and Coq files briefly.
+Artifact can either be compiled in the pre-built docker image with all the dependencies installed or it could be built from the scratch.

 # 1) Docker Image #

 This section explains how to pull the docker image of artifact from docker repo and use it.